xdoko01/pgRPG/README.md

         - position will be inherited from the position component on the Factory component level?
 Or
           - put component/tag GenerateEntityTag on WoodenArrowsPack entity
           - parameter of the component/tag will be Position where to generate??? and entity who has generated it.
+  - get rid of container component (not needed - only to remove from hasWeapon list of entities)
+    - just generate arrow on the correct position and add that component GeneratedBy(Entity ID) - for score, message whatever message ...

   - wouldnt it be better to have processor that iterates all factories ...
     - projectile generator processor only puts TAG on entity GenerateEntityTag